yuki24/stenciljs-gem/README.md

 #### Rake Tasks or Yarn Scripts?

 There's nothing wrong with both and you should use what feels most natural to you.
-The only notable  is that `rake stencil:compile` is registered as a prerequisite of `rake assets:precompile` for easier deployment.
+The only notable thing is that `rake stencil:compile` is registered as a prerequisite of `rake assets:precompile` for easier deployment.

 ## Upcoming Features